http-party/http-server/README.md

 You should see the turtle image in the screenshot above hosted at that URL.
 See the `./public` folder for demo content.

+# Updating Changelog

+The [CHANGELOG](CHANGELOG.md) is generated with [auto-changelog](https://www.npmjs.com/package/auto-changelog).
+Updates can currently be triggered in 2 ways:

+1. Running `npm version` locally before a commit
+1. Running `npx auto-changelog` locally